kojiishi/unicode-auto-spacing/auto-spacing.md

 Also, to follow the existing practice, Hangul characters, circled characters, square characters, and Emoji are defined as “O”.

+The value “C” stands for “conditional”.
+Please see 3.2.3 Symbols and Punctuation Characters for more details.

 ### 3.2 Spacing Algorithm

-The auto spacing should be inserted between “W” and “N”, and between “N” and “W”.
+The auto spacing should be inserted between “W” and “N”, and between “N” and “W”, after resolving the conditional value “C” to “N” or “O”.

 The exact amount of the spacing can vary across documents.
 This property doesn’t define the exact amount.
 Instead, it should be defined by high-level protocols